marat1961/Oz-CocoR-Delphi/readme.md

 1. The most important improvements in my opinion are the support for LL (k) grammar.
 2. The utf-8 support is also very useful.
 3. Great attention is paid to the good quality of the generated code.
-4. Also attention was paid to the separate CocoLib library.
+4. Also attention was paid to the separate CocoLib unit.
-I developed this library when I was using the Turo Pascal version.
+I developed this library when I was using the Turbo Pascal version.
 I usually always include it unchanged in my projects. using Coco / r.